 - your appointment letter, and any other information that we may have sent to you

 - your NHS number to help us match you to your health records.
-For more information on NHS numbers and how you can find out yours visit NHS Choices
+For more information on NHS numbers and how you can find out yours visit the NHS website

 - medicines or inhalers that you are taking at the moment, including medicines you have brought yourself and any alternative medicines